-The Federal Work-Study Program (FWSP) is a federally funded program and was established by Congress through the Higher Education Act of 1965 to assist needy students in earning money to meet educational costs.
-Participation in the program is determined by the student's financial need and is awarded as part of the financial aid package.
+The Federal Work-Study (FWS) Program is a federally funded program that was established by Congress through the Higher Education Act of 1965 to aid students in need of financial assistance in earning money to meet educational costs.
+If the student qualifies for federal aid (determined by the government), the amount of federal aid awarded is included in the financial aid package.
 Earnings are not applied directly to the tuition bill, but are used by the student to cover costs such as books, personal items, and transportation.
-FWSP funds may only be used on campus with on-campus employers or with approved off-campus community service employers.
+FWSP funds may only be earned in Dartmouth College paid student positions or in approved off-campus non-profit community service employers.

-To determine if you are FWSP or EMPLOYMENT eligible, please see your financial aid award letter or consult with the Financial Aid Office.
-Your award letter will indicate maximum work-study/employment earnings for the academic year.
+To determine if you are FWS-eligible, please see your financial aid award letter or consult with the Financial Aid Office.
+Your award letter will indicate maximum federal work-study earnings for the academic year.
 Students who feel that they may work beyond their allotted eligibility should consult with the Financial Aid Office to determine if they are eligible for additional FWS funding.
 The earnings limit is only applicable to Federal Work Study allocations in aid package, which means that there is a limit to the amount you can earn in a 'federal work-study only' positions.

-Non Work-Study: All students are encouraged to work as a part of connecting to Dartmouth regardless of their work-study eligibility.
+All employment-eligible students are encouraged to work as a part of connecting to Dartmouth regardless of their federal work-study eligibility.
 A student DOES NOT have to be awarded Federal Work-Study or Non Work-Study Employment from Financial Aid in order to work.
-It is important to select the 'Open to Work-Study and Non Work-Study (all students)' box when searching for job listings on Jobnet if you are not eligible for Federal Work-Study funds, as there are a small portion of jobs limited to only FWSP eligible students.
-The Jobnet numbers for these positions begin with the letter "C."
+It is important to select the 'Open to Work-Study and Non Work-Study (all students)' box when searching for student job listings on Jobnet if you are not eligible for Federal Work-Study funds, as there are a small portion of jobs limited to only FWS eligible students.